Hooks Reference

 {

-"reason": "Explanation for the decision",
+"reason": "Explanation for the decision" // Required when ok is false

-Event Matrix β
+Event Matrix

 | Event | Trigger | Matcher support | Typical use cases |